danomatika/loaf/README.md

 ### Basic usage

-* drag a Lua script or folder with a main.lua onto loaf to run it
+* Drag a Lua script or folder with a main.lua onto loaf to run it
-* either save the script somehow (in a text editor) and/or use MOD+R in loaf to reload it automatically
+* Either save the script somehow (in a text editor) and/or use MOD+R in loaf to reload it automatically
-* toggle fullscreen with MOD+F
+* Toggle fullscreen with MOD+F
-* script errors are shown on the app window and on the console if you run it in a terminal application
+* Script errors are shown on the app window and on the console if you run it in a terminal application
-* prints are shown in the console (useful for debugging)
+* Prints are shown in the console (useful for debugging)

 _The MOD key depends on the platform: macOS COMMAND, Windows/Linux CONTROL._